Grey silverfish and common silverfish comparison inside a damaged UK home with peeling wallpaper and books, highlighting infestation damage

 This guide explains how to tell them apart, why infestations are increasing, and when professional silverfish treatment becomes essential.

-The common silverfish is the species most homeowners encounter in damp areas such as bathrooms and kitchens.
-If you’re seeing activity mainly around sinks, showers, or toilets, this species is often responsible — particularly in properties with condensation or ventilation issues (see silverfish in bathrooms).
+If you’re seeing activity mainly around sinks, showers, or toilets, the common silverfish is often responsible — particularly in properties with condensation or ventilation issues.

 Grey Silverfish (Ctenolepisma longicaudata)